mikael-johnsson/your-shopping-list/README.md

 * Have a quick and secure way of sharing lists

 ### Agile Methods
 This project was planned with agile methods.
 As some features depended on others to be built, the obvious way was to start with the most fundamental features and user stories first and work upwards.
-Since one feature had the label "Could have" it was planned to be built last, after the site was fully functioning.

 ### MoSCoW Method
 The issues created for this site were labeled with the use of the MoSCoW method.
 That divides the labels into: